-Nitrogen Dioxide/Reactive Oxides of Nitrogen (NO2/NOv)
+Nitrogen Dioxide/Reactive Oxides of Nitrogen (NO2/NO_y)

-Currently, there are seven $NO_2/NO_x/NO_y$ monitoring locations in operation in the Denver Metro/North Front Range Region, two of which are relatively new sites.
-The Denver CAMP monitor exceeded the annual average $NO_2$ standard (53 ppb) in 1977 and the Welby monitor has never exceeded the standard.
+Currently, there are seven $NO_2/NO_x/NO_y$ monitoring locations in operation in the Denver Metro/North Front Range Region, three of which are relatively new sites.
+The Denver CAMP monitor exceeded the annual average NO_2 standard (53 ppb) in 1977 and the Welby monitor has never exceeded the standard.
 Concentrations have shown a gradual decline over the past 20 years and during the last decade the trend has been nearly flat, averaging between 20 and 30 ppb.

-In January 2010, the EPA set a new primary one-hour $NO_2$ NAAQS that is in addition to the annual standard.
-The new standard, both primary and secondary, of 100 ppb is based on the three-year average of the $98^{\rm th}$ percentile of the yearly distribution of daily maximum one-hour concentrations.
+In January 2010, the EPA set a new primary one-hour NO2 NAAQS that is in addition to the annual standard.
+The new standard, both primary and secondary, of 100 ppb is based on the three-year average of the 98^{th} percentile of the yearly distribution of daily maximum one-hour concentrations.

-The APCD began monitoring for $NO_y$ at the La Casa NCore site in January 2013.
-NCore sites are part of a national EPA network that monitors multiple pollutants at certain "core" sites around the country. $NO_y$ monitoring is a requirement for an NCore station, but there are no standards for $NO_y$ .
-The EPA has also established requirements for an $NO_2$ monitoring network that will include monitors at locations where maximum $NO_2$ concentrations are expected to occur, including within 50 meters of major roadways, as well as monitors sited to measure the area-wide $NO_2$ concentrations that occur more broadly across communities.
+The APCD began monitoring for NO_y at the La Casa NCore site in January 2013.
+NCore sites are part of a national EPA network that monitors multiple pollutants at certain "core" sites around the country.
+NO_y monitoring is a requirement for an NCore station, but there are no standards for NO_y.
+The EPA has also established requirements for an NO2 monitoring network that will include monitors at locations where maximum NO2 concentrations are expected to occur, including within 50 meters of major roadways, as well as monitors sited to measure the area-wide NO2 concentrations that occur more broadly across communities.
 Per these requirements, at least one monitor must be located near a major road in any urban area with a population greater than or equal to 500,000 people.
 A second monitor is required near another major road in areas with either: (1) population greater than or equal to 2.5 million people, or (2) one or more road segments with an annual average daily traffic count greater than or equal to 250,000 vehicles.
-A second near roadway site was installed and began $NO_2$ monitoring in October 2015 at 4905 Acoma St. to satisfy the requirement for a second near-roadway site.
-In addition to the near roadway monitoring, there must be one monitoring station in each CBSA with a population of one million or more persons to monitor a location of expected highest $NO_2$ concentrations representing the neighborhood or larger spatial scales.
-The CAMP site satisfies the requirement for the neighborhood highest representative concentration site.
+A second near roadway site was installed and began NO2 monitoring in October 2015 at 4905 Acoma St. to satisfy the requirement for a second near-roadway site.
+In addition to the near roadway monitoring, there must be one monitoring station in each CBSA with a population of one million or more persons to monitor a location of expected highest NO2 concentrations representative concentration site.

-The annual mean and $98^{\rm th}$ percentile one-hour concentrations recorded in 2020 for each $NO_2$ monitoring site in the Denver Metro/North Front Range region are listed in Table 4.1 below.
+The annual mean and 98^{th} percentile one-hour concentrations recorded in 2021 for each NO2 monitoring site in the Denver Metro/North Front Range region are listed in Table 4.1 below.
 Also listed are the three year design values for each site.
-The APCD currently monitors $NO_2$ only in this region.
+The APCD currently monitors NO2 only in this region.
 All of these monitors show values that are well below both the annual average NAAQS of 53 ppb and the one-hour NAAQS of 100 ppb.

-The APCD commenced NO2 monitoring at the Rocky Flats and PAO sites on 2/1/2019 and 6/12/2020, respectively, so the three-year design values are not currently valid for these sites.
+The APCD commenced NO2 monitoring at the Rocky Flats - N. site on 2/1/2019 per PAMS monitoring requirements, so the three-year design value is not currently valid for this site.

-4.2 Recent and Planned Changes in NO2/NOy Monitoring
+4.2 Recent and Planned Changes in NO2/NO_V Monitoring

-There are no planned changes to the NO2/NOy network for 2021.
+There are no planned changes to the NO2 network for 2022.

-Table 4.1: Summary of $NO_2$ values recorded at monitoring stations in the Denver Metro / Northern Front Range region during 2020.
+Table 4.1: Summary of NO_2 values recorded at monitoring stations in the Denver Metro / Northern Front Range region during 2021.